 Increase the oven temperature to 350 degrees.

-Stir together the apple juice concentrate, brown sugar and oil.
+Stir together the apple juice concentrate, brown sugar, and oil.

-Let cool in pan.
+Allow the mixture to cool in the pan.

 Toss with your choice of dried fruit.
 May be stored for up to one month in the refrigerator in an air-tight container.

 If you have more questions about the recipe, or if you’ve made it and would like to leave a comment, scroll down to leave your thoughts, questions, and/or rating!